kingjosephm/vehicle_make_model_classifier/README.md

 We scrape Google Images to create our training image dataset of passenger vehicles (including coupes, sedans, hatchbacks, SUVs, convertibles, wagons, vans, and pickups), which is representative of foreign and domestic vehicles sold in the U.S. market in 2000-2022.
 This does not include exotic vehicles or heavy-duty work vehicles.
 We obtained this list of vehicles sold in the U.S. during this period from the [back4app.com](https://www.back4app.com/database/back4app/car-make-model-dataset) database, an open-source dataset providing detailed information about motor vehicles sold in the U.S. in recent decades.

-These data are stored in the MERGEN OneDrive Data folder in `scraped_images.zip`.
+Non-augmented, original images are stored in the MERGEN OneDrive Data folder [here](https://boozallen.sharepoint.com/:u:/r/sites/MERGEN/Shared%20Documents/Data/scraped_images.zip?csf=1&web=1&e=pR2BPO).

+### Image augmentation
+At training time we apply image augmentation to the training images only.
+Specifically, we apply random flipping, random brightness, random contrast, randomly convert 50% of images to grayscale (and back to 3-channels to ensure data shape consistency), random hue, and random saturation.
+Validation and test sets remain non-augmented, original images.
+Images are not preprocessed prior to read-in.

 ### Manufacturers in data
 We make several sample restrictions (see [TrainingImageData.md](TrainingImageData.md)), yielding the following 40 manufacturers and 574 distinct make-models as our final analytic training set.